the-gigi/cut-ze-bullshit/README.md

 ## Requirements

 cut-ze-bullshit depends on [ffmpeg](https://ffmpeg.org) for all the heavy lifting.
-It uses a Docker image of ffmpeg, so there ino need to install ffmpeg.
+It uses a Docker image of ffmpeg, so there is no need to install ffmpeg.
 But, it requires [Docker](https://www.docker.com)